Pandora’s Box and the Invention of Agriculture

 ‘In accordance with nature’s ancient and time-honored system of order, wild things were never, ever intended to be domesticated, controlled or conquered.
 Nature itself was never, ever intended to be domesticated, controlled or conquered.
 But domesticate, control and conquer we did and today we are living with the consequences of our folly’.

-The invention of agriculture kick-started an exponential process that would lead to the environmental and social meltdown we are experiencing today…and the human population explosion was a leading driver of that process.
-Following is a reprint of a paragraph from a subsection of the ‘train wreck’ essay titled; ‘The Equation and the Small-to-large Differential’ which explains how the idea of agriculture abruptly inverted nature’s time-tested equation governing the small-to-large differential in species population management.
+The inventions of agriculture and animal husbandry kick-started an exponential process that would lead to the environmental and social meltdown we are experiencing today…and the human population explosion was a leading driver of that process.
+Following is a reprint of a paragraph from a subsection of the ‘Meltdown’ essay titled; ‘The Equation and the Small-to-large Differential’ which explains how the idea of agriculture abruptly inverted nature’s time-tested equation governing the small-to-large differential in species population management.

 I rest my case.